surekha183/weather-forecast-dashboard/README.md

 - Weather_Dashboard.pbix

 ## 📡 Data Source
-The data used in this project is sourced from a weather API website [weatherapi.com] providing real-time weather information for multiple cities.
+Data Source: WeatherAPI (https://www.weatherapi.com) providing real-time weather information for multiple cities.
 The dashboard is based on one-week (7 days) data, and the dataset is not included due to dynamic updates.

 ## 🚀 Outcome
 This dashboard provides a clear understanding of short-term weather trends and enables comparative analysis across cities.

+## ▶️ How to Use
+1. Download the `.pbix` file
+2. Open in Power BI Desktop
+3. Explore the dashboard visuals

 ## 👩‍💻 Created by
 Surekha Vaitla